topofocus/active-orient/examples/time_graph/README.md

  => ["31.10.1901", "31.1.1902", "31.5.1902"]

 ```
-First, fetch all Tag-Objects with the Value 31.
-This is done by an ordinary  query, as defined in the
-timebase model file.
-The result is an array of Tag-Objects.
-Then the  count of month since the first
-Grid-Month can be queried by a second []-argument
+First all Tag-Objects with the Value 31 are queried.
+This gives »Jan, Mar, May ..«.
+Then one can inspect the array, in this case by slicing a range.

 Not surprisingly, the first occurence of the day is not the earliest date in the grid.
 Its just the first one,
 fetched from the database.